-1. Keep calm and assess the situation.

-2. If pupil is known to have an epipen, call for grab bag (All Epipen grab boxes are kept in the Medical Room lobby apart from Nursery and Reception - these will be stored in the grab box, in the nursery office) and call for School Nurse.
+- 1. Keep calm and assess the situation. - 2.
+If pupil is known to have an epipen, call for grab bag (All Epipen grab boxes are kept in the Medical Room lobby apart from Nursery and Reception, and Senior PE first aid bags these will be stored in the grab box, in the nursery office) and call for School Nurse.
+Pupils in the senior school will carry one device on them.
+A spare device for senior pupils is stored in the grab box in the entrance to the medical room.